Alexis Anvekar MD ABIHM

 Six layers.
 One protocol.
 Designed for the window that may already be closing.

-LAYER 02 — Precision Hormone Optimization
+LAYER 02 — Precision Hormone Optimization and Prescription management and Menopause Coaching

-LAYER 03 — Environmental Toxin Assessment
+LAYER 03 — Targeted Supplement Recommendation

 Carefully selected hormone-supportive micronutrients and botanicals support estrogen metabolism, neuronal resilience, and mitochondrial function.
 We pay particular attention to sleep architecture — because without restorative deep sleep, the brain's glymphatic waste-clearance system fails nightly, and cognitive toxins accumulate.
 Sleep is not a lifestyle factor.
 It is a neurological intervention.

-LAYER 06 — Neuropeptide Therapy: Semax & Selank
+LAYER 04 — Neuropeptide Therapy: Semax & Selank

 The most innovative layer of the Stack — and the one most unlike anything else available in this space.